Martin Crampin

 Nineteenth-century figures by Boulton & Co. on the medieval rood screen at Llananno; fragments of medieval stained glass reset at Llanfair Kilgeddin, Monmouthshire.

 The process of creating the CD-ROMs has also developed my understanding of the use of parallel and interacting approaches in the presentation of research.
-I am now taking these ideas further once again in another research project exploring the visual culture of the Bible in Wales, which runs until 2008.
-As a large part of this current research includes Gothic Revival artwork from churches, I have been continuing to develop my understanding of the reinvention of the medieval in nineteenth and twentieth-century Wales.
+I took these ideas further once again while working on the visual culture of the Bible in Wales, writing and producing the DVD-ROM Imaging the Bible in Wales.
+As a large part of this current research included Gothic Revival artwork from churches, I developed my understanding of the reinvention of the medieval in nineteenth and twentieth-century Wales.

 spiral design